-You will want something of a base layer or a wind block layer for the bike, especially in the early miles.
+- Having something of a base layer or a wind block layer for the bike, especially in the early miles can make all the difference in the world.
 The extra moisture will mean you’ll be cold from the wind on the bike, so either layer up pre-race or consider something simple and snug like a bike vest that is was to put on.

 The Affect of Rain on Your Nutrition

 Cool weather means you will probably forget to fuel properly.
 The first hour of the bike is still critical, so make sure you focus on feeding while everyone else forgets.
 Keep the hydration up, especially as you will not think about drinking with water everywhere.
 The upside here is when you have to pee on the bike, Mother Nature will get you pretty clean!

 Note that rain will make the roads treacherous and will make operating bars and gels and blocks and beans and your baked potatoes much harder.
 It will melt your salt caps.
 It will make aid stations crazy…you must alter your plan so that your food will be accessible and safe to eat!